openshim/shim2/README.md

 [source](https://github.com/openshim/shim2/tree/master/source) directory includes eclipse projects containing multiple soruce codes.
 Please refer to README.txt files in each subdirectory.

 [shim-measure](https://github.com/openshim/shim2/tree/master/shim-measure) directory includes the measurement tool to collect the hardware performance information and write them into an existing SHIM XML without the performance information.
+Please refer to README.txt files in each subdirectory.

 [samples](https://github.com/openshim/shim2/tree/master/samples) direcotry includes various SHIM and CCF XML files samples.
 Please note that these are just samples to provide a feel for how these XML files look like.
 The accuracy and correctness of the contents are not verified.